munkycool/munkycool/README.md

 # Website

 - Really?
-Honestly I'm shocked that you think I know HTML and Javascript well enough to build a website.
-I do have a site, munkycool.com, but I still don't know much coding.
+Honestly I'm shocked (and a bit flattered) that you think I know HTML, CSS, and Javascript well enough to build a website.
+I do have a site, art3mix.com, but I still don't know much coding.
 Might be a problem in the future, but I've heard good things about ChatGPT and GitHub Copilot.

 # Thanks for looking at the best page on GitHub